Food Technologist vs Food Scientist: What’s the Difference?

 • PepsiCo’s Global R&D Team is packed with food scientists who research new ingredients for taste, performance, and longer shelf life.
 When developing baked chips or zero-calorie sodas, they innovate using cutting-edge nutritional science.

-• On the other hand, Haldiram’s manufacturing team employs food technologists to replicate the same bhujia flavor in every 1-tonne batch using semi-automatic lines, precise temperature control, and strict hygiene protocols.
+• On the other hand, Haldiram’s manufacturing team employs food technologists to replicate the same bhujia flavour in every 1-tonne batch using semi-automatic lines, precise temperature control, and strict hygiene protocols.

 • Indian startups like YogaBar or Slurrp Farm rely on food scientists for formulation and food technologists for execution, ensuring their millet-based cookies or protein bars are both healthy and scalable.